List of DC Comics characters: F: Frenzy in other media

 Frenzy appears in the third season of Doom Patrol, portrayed by Miles Mussenden.

 Fuerza

-Fuerza is a character appearing in American comic books published by DC Comics.
-The character was created by Joshua Williamson and Rafa Sandoval, and first appeared in The Flash (vol. 5) #59 (January 2019).

-Alexa Antigone is an anarchist who is a conduit of the Strength Force which she derives superhuman physical abilities and gravity manipulation, similar to Steadfast and Psych.
+Fuerza (Alexa Antigone) is an anarchist who is a conduit of the Strength Force which she derives superhuman physical abilities and gravity manipulation, similar to Steadfast and Psych.
 Fuerza encounters Barry Allen and Iris West while trying to free Corto Maltese from a corrupt government, but nearly kills its leader before Antigone's mother convinces her to stop.

 Fuerza in other media

 Alexa Rivera / Fuerza appears in The Flash, portrayed by Sara Garcia.
 This version is a medical volunteer who possesses the additional ability of energy absorption.
 Introduced in the seventh season, she experiences difficulty controlling her abilities until she receives help from Caitlin Snow and Killer Frost.
 Afterwards, Fuerza helps Barry Allen, Psych and Deon Owens subdue the Speed Force and restore balance.
-In the eighth season, Rivera falls ill with a time sickness, causing the Negative Strength Force to steal her likeness until she recovers.
+In the eighth season, Rivera falls ill with a time sickness to which the Negative Strength Force steals her likeness until she recovers.